tezos/tezos-mirror/docs/shell/the_big_picture.rst

 |Tezos architecture diagram|

 The characteristic that makes Tezos unique is its self-amending property.
-The part that amends itself is called the *economic protocol* (the green eye of the octopus), sometimes abbreviated by protocol or even proto in the source code.
+The part that amends itself is called :doc:`the economic protocol<../alpha/protocol>` (the green eye of the octopus), sometimes abbreviated by protocol or even proto in the source code.
 The rest of a Tezos node is what we call the *shell* (the blue octopus).